MahmutRuzi/mahmutruzi.github.io/_pages/about.md

 # News
+### November 20th, 2023
+- New paper about solvent-free preparation of antifouling liquid-like slippery surfaces exploiting mechanochemical degradation of PDMS is published in [ACS Applied Materials & Interfaces](https://doi.org/10.1021/acsami.3c11352)

 ### August 10th, 2023
 - Latest work just published in [ACS Applied Nano Materials](https://doi.org/10.1021/acsanm.3c02489).
 Is solvent necessary in chemical reactions ?
 No necessarily!
 In this paper, we demonstrated hydrophobic modification of silica nanoparticles without using any solvents!
 The key is mechanochemistry.
 Read more for details.